mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 3. **Managing Customers**
-   1. Go to `Sales` > `Customers`.
-   2. Click `Add Customer Manually` if this is your first time.
+   1. Go to `Sales` > `Customers` > `Add Customer Manually` (if this is your first time)
-   3. Enter the customer's information, including name and company name, and click `Save`.
+   1. Enter the customer's information, including name and company name, and click `Save`
-   4. To edit customer details, click on the customer’s name, then click `Edit`.
+   2. To edit customer details, click on the customer’s name, then click `Edit`

-4. **Managing Vendors**
+1. **Managing Vendors**
-   1. Go to `Expenses` > `Vendors`.
+   1. Go to `Expenses` > `Vendors`
    2. Click `Add Vendor Manually` if this is your first time.
-   3. Enter the vendor's information, including company name, and click `Save`.
+   3. Enter the vendor's information, including company name, and click `Save`
-   4. To edit vendor details, click on the vendor’s name, then click `Edit`.
+   4. To edit vendor details, click on the vendor’s name, then click `Edit`

 ---